ryanlaws/pigeons/README.md

 # Pigeons
-Pigeons hopes at some point to become a message (i.e. event) handling library and accompanying programming tool.
+Pigeons hopes at some point to become a message (i.e. event) handling library and accompanying programming tool (keyboard optional).
 Lisp is the glue.

 ## What does it do?
 Right now?
 It just logs incoming messages (key/encoder, MIDI) to the screen.